umass-gis/workshops/content/basics-qgis/tutorial.md

 Take a moment to explore the two data layers.
 Open their attribute tables to find out what kind of data they contain – and which fields you might want to use to visualize the data.

+Remember that categorical data (codes, groups) can be symbolized using the `Categorized` function, while measurement data (counts, distances, population) should be visualized using the `Graduated` function.
+{: .note}

 ### Visualize the HOLC grades
 {:.no_toc}